Lumene

 Lumene is a Finnish manufacturer of cosmetics, based in Kauklahti, Espoo.
 The majority of the Lumene products are developed and manufactured in Finland.
 The company's key markets are Finland, Scandinavia, UK and China.

 As of September 2021, the main owner of the company is a Nordic capital investor Verdane.
+In February 2025, Swedish investment company Creades acquired a 20% minority stake in the company from Verdane.

 The name of the brand is inspired by Lake Lummenne in Kuhmoinen, Central Finland.

 Sustainability

 Between 2007 and 2019, Lumene reduced their water usage in their products by 40 percent.
 Their products contain sustainable Arctic Spring Water.
 The water is filtered through sand and gravel layers before being collected from a hole in the ice.
 The water has low mineral content, making it a neutral base for other active ingredients.

 In 2010, the company began a WaterSmart program to help reduce water consumption.
 Between 2007 and 2019, Lumene reduced the use of water in their production by 40 percent.

 in 2021, Lumene replaced microplastics in its exfoliating products with Finnish birch bark.